mksuni/Fabric_llms_txt_repo/README.md

-# Fabric_llms_txt_repo
-Sample LLMs txt file for Fabric developer tools
+This repo contains some sample LLMS.txt file for working with Fabric developer tools